mcneel/developer.rhino3d.com/content/en/guides/compute/creating-an-aws-vm/index.md

 1. Next, select the **Get password** button.

-1. Choose **Browse** and navigate to the private key (.pem) file that you created when you launched the instance.
+1. Choose **Upload private key file** and navigate to the private key (.pem) file that you created when you launched the instance.

 1. Choose **Decrypt Password**.
 The console displays the default administrator password for the instance under **Password**, replacing the **Get password** link shown previously. **Save this password in a safe place**.
 This passord is required to connect to the instance.